 \subsection{Close encounters between clusters}

 We have identified four potential cluster encounters through kinematic projections.
-These include two cases in the OB1a association: one involving ACSS 20 and OBP-West in approximately 11.37 Myr, and the other involving $\omega$ Ori and OBP-West in around 1.30 Myr.
+These include two cases in the OB1a association: one involving ASCC 20 and OBP-West in approximately 11.37 Myr, and the other involving $\omega$ Ori and OBP-West in around 1.30 Myr.
 Additionally, there are two cases in the OBP region: OBP-Far with OBP-d in about 1.03 Myr, and OBP-Far with OBP-b in roughly 2.43 Myr.

-\textit{N}-body simulation is needed to understand the dynamical evolution of the clusters located over regions in which cluster-cluster or gas-cluster interactions are undergoing.
+\textit{N}-body simulation is needed to understand the dynamical evolution of the clusters located over regions in which cluster--cluster or gas--cluster interactions are undergoing.
 In future works, a complete assembly of scenarios is planned.
 The study of the gravitational interaction can also be combined with other astrophysical phenomena to create a model in which young stellar clusters evolve under the conditions found in the Orion Complex.